 - You must fill out a Health Control Form (Formulario de Control Sanitario/FCS) via the website or mobile phone app before you arrive.
 All travellers must fill out an FCS including children.

 - Vaccination certificate proving you have required the full dose of a WHO-approved vaccine.
 Or proof of a negative PCR, TMA or RAT (antigen) test for covid-19 carried out within 48 hours of your arrival in Spain.
 You carry the certificate with you (in English, French, German or Spanish, in paper or digital form) and will be asked to show it on entry.

 Is there quarantine to enter Spain?

-No, Spain has no quarantine requirements unless you come from India and some other countries.
+No, Spain has no quarantine requirements unless you come from countries considered high risk.
 You can check the list here.

 What are the travel restrictions in Malaga city?